-OCI includes options for local storage for compute instances, enabling solutions that require high IOPS and low latency.
+OCI includes options for local storage for some compute instances, enabling solutions that require high IOPS and low latency.
 Compute provides industry-first, fully dedicated, bare metal servers on a software-defined network, and virtual machine (VM) servers with dedicated CPU, memory, disk, and network resources.
-Compute offers unrivaled performance with up to 128 OCPUs on bare metal, up to 64 dedicated OCPUs on virtual machine servers, and the latest Non-Volatile Memory Express (NVMe) storage providing millions of IOPS.
-Compute instances without NVMe storage can use up to 32 block volumes as host-based raid arrays providing up to 700.000 IOPS in total.
-Bare metal and VM servers with a BM.DenselO2 or VM.DenselO2 class shape type or a BM.Standard.E4.128 or VM.Standard.E4.Flex class shape type with a larger number of attached block volumes are ideal for I/O intensive applications or big data workloads, and are outstanding systems for running Oracle Databases and SAP systems.
+Compute offers unrivaled performance with up to 128 OCPUs on the BM.Standard.E4.128 shape and up to 94 dedicated OCPUs on the VM.Standard.E5.Flex shape.
+The BM.Standard.E4.128 shape can use up to 32 block volumes, and the VM.Standard.E4.Flex and VM.Standard.E5.Flex shapes can use up to 16 block volumes that can be configured as host-based raid arrays.
+The number of IOPS depends on the number of block volume.
+Bare metal and VM servers with a larger number of attached block volumes are ideal for I/O intensive applications or big data workloads and are outstanding systems for running Oracle Databases and SAP systems.
 Because virtual servers do not use CPU, memory, disk, or network overprovisioning, their performance is predictable and constant.